Spain seeks NATO help as virus death toll touches 2,700

 With authorities stepping up testing, the number of people diagnosed with COVID-19 rose by nearly 20 percent to 39,673, the health ministry said.

-Health authorities said it would become clear whether the lockdown was having the desired effect.
+Health authorities said it would soon become clear whether the lockdown was having the desired effect.

 "This is a very hard week because we're in the first stages of overcoming the virus, a phase in which we are approaching the peak of the epidemic," Health Minister Salvador Illa told a televised news conference.